teadross/teadross.github.io/_pages/about.md

   - /about.html
 ---

 Hi👋, I am Jiemin Lin, a backend developer in China Telecom Cloud Computing Corporation.
 I received the M.S. degree from Soochow University, supervised by Prof. [Gangxiang Shen](https://scholar.google.com/citations?user=1pPsTbAAAAAJ).
-My research background is in electrical engineering and network communication, and I focus on optimizing network performance, including backbone networks and datacenter networks.
+My research background is in electronic engineering, information engineering and network communications.
+I focus on optimizing network performance, including backbone networks, datacenter networks and cloud-edge networks.
 I have a cheerful disposition.
 If you are interested in me personally, or if you have any questions about my research work, please contact me via email.
 Normally, I will reply to you within a day.

 Research Interests
 ======